 The musculocutaneous nerve innervates biceps brachii, coracobrachialis, and brachialis and ends in a cutaneous nerve - hence its name.

-- Locate the profunda brachii and collateral branches of this artery.
+Locate the profundabrachii (deep artery of the arm) and collateralbranches of this artery.

 NOTE - Sometimes the brachial artery divides into radial and ulnar arteries within the flexor compartment of the arm.
 More commonly, this division occurs in the forearm.

 The profunda brachii artery passes back to supply the posterior (extensor) compartment of the arm and joins the radial nerve to run along the spiral groove of the humerus.
 The profunda brachii artery ends in a couple of radial collateral arteries.